You are here

 To complete the major, a student must take 8 courses to fulfill both categories below:

-Demonstrate competence in the German language by successful completion of two 3000-level courses with intensive language work (GERST 3000-3200) or the equivalent.
+- Demonstrate competence in the German Language by successful completion of two 3000-level courses with intensive language work (GERST 3000-3209) or the equivalent.

-Complete six courses at the 3000-level or above.
-One of these must be the Senior Seminar (GERST 4100).
+- Complete six courses in German Studies at the 3210-level or above.
+One of these must be 'The Seminar" (GERST 4100).
 No more than one course per semester taken as part of a study-abroad program may be counted toward the major.

 The undergraduate minor in German Studies is intended for students enrolled in any of the seven undergraduate colleges at Cornell who wish to gain a broad understanding of the culture, literature, and society of German-speaking countries while refining their language competence.
 The minor is designed to provide for breadth while permitting flexibility to emphasize areas of interest in German Studies.

 The course GERST 2000 or equivalent is the prerequisite for declaring the minor.
-Students must complete a minimum of four courses starting with GERST 2020 or above selected from the offerings of the German Studies Department.
+Students must complete a minimum of four courses starting with a course in the GERST 2010-2499 range or above selected from the offerings of the German Studies Department.
 At least one of these courses must be taught in German at the 3000-level or higher.
 One of the four courses may be from another department as long as it has a substantial German component.
 No more than one course per semester taken as part of a study-abroad program may be counted toward the minor.
-GERST 4510-4520 Independent Study may not be counted at all.
+GERST 4510-4520 Independent Study may not be counted.